etaty/rediscala/README.md

   * keys : MIGRATE, MOVE, OBJECT, SORT
 * --handling of connection failure-- (actor tests)
 * Performance
-  * Maybe replies should be processed in their own thread-actor (benchmark needed)
+  * Maybe request should be encoded in their own scala future (benchmark needed)
 * docs (as always :p )